The Ten Stages of the Russian Genocide in Ukraine

 Three years into Russia’s full-scale invasion of Ukraine, Russian forces continue to expand control over Ukrainian territory.
 They systematically commit widespread crimes against humanity, war crimes, and acts of genocide.
 In Russian occupied territories, the Ukrainian language, culture, and education are banned.

 All over Ukraine, Russian missiles and drones indiscriminately target civilian apartment buildings, schools, and hospitals.
 Russia destroys Ukrainian power plants to freeze Ukrainians in winter.
 Russian troops rape, torture, and execute civilians.
-Russia continues to forcibly transfer thousands of Ukrainian children to Russia.
+Russia has forcibly transferred tens of thousands of Ukrainian children to Russia.

 The evidence is undeniable.
 Every stage of the Ten Stages of Genocide is present in Russia’s war against Ukraine.
 Russia has committed every act of genocide in the Genocide Convention.

-Since 2022, Putin’s rhetoric has made it clear that this war is not just about territorial control but is aimed at the eradication of Ukrainian identity.
+Since 2022, Putin’s rhetoric and policies have made it clear that this war is not just about territorial control but is aimed at the eradication of Ukrainian identity and destruction of the Ukrainian nation.
 Putin’s goal is Russian supremacy.
-He seeks to destroy the Ukrainian nation and rip Ukrainian culture out of the multicolored tapestry of humanity.
+He seeks to rip Ukrainian culture out of the multicolored tapestry of humanity.

 This is genocide.
-The US and all other nations must defeat Putin’s attempt to impoverish the whole human race.
-We must reaffirm our commitment to justice and hold Russia accountable for its crimes.
+The destruction of a culture impoverishes the whole human race.
+The US and all other nations must give Ukraine all the long range missiles and missile defences to defeat Putin’s aggression.
+We must reaffirm our commitment to justice and hold Putin and Russia accountable for their crimes.
 The time to stop this genocide is now.

 [1] Dr. Stanton believes he should have simply used the word “Processes” rather than “Stages,” which wrongly implies a linear order.
 But his model is now so widely used that dropping “stages” would only confuse people.